-In the 1830s, various Christian missionaries began traveling to Micronesia to preach to the region's inhabitants (see p.
-3 of Religion and Spirituality).
+In the 1830s, various Christian missionaries began traveling to Micronesia to preach to the region's inhabitants (see Religion and Spirituality).
 Many of these religious groups established schools to educate local youth and facilitate the religious conversion of Micronesians.
-Institutions founded by the Boston-based American Board of Commissioners for Foreign

-Missions focused on promoting Protestant values and helped record local languages in written form (see p.
-1 of Language and Communication).
-Spanish Capuchins (a Roman Catholic order, see p.
-3 of Religion and Spirituality) founded their own schools, particularly on Yap, where they converted locals to Catholicism and taught the Spanish language.
+Institutions founded by the Bostonbased American Board of Commissioners for Foreign Missions focused on promoting Protestant values and helped record local languages in written form (see Language and Communication).
+Spanish Capuchins (a Roman Catholic order) (see Religion and Spirituality) founded their own schools, particularly on Yap, where they converted locals to Catholicism and taught the Spanish language.
 Both groups were often in conflict with each other.
 As a result, local chiefs favored either Protestant or Catholic schools, depending on political changes and perceptions of shifting power dynamics on the islands.